uditalias/injex/README.md

 });
 ```

+Some hooks callbacks will be invoked with arguments.

 For more information about the tapable module, refer to the [tapable docs](https://github.com/webpack/tapable).

 - `beforeModuleRequire` - Before require all files in project root directories.
+The callback function will invoked with the module path.
 - `afterModuleRequire` - After require all files in project root directories.
+The callback function will invoked with the module path and the `module.exports` object.
 - `beforeRegistration` - Before all modules registration..
 - `afterRegistration` - After all modules registration.
 - `beforeCreateModules` - Before modules created and injected with dependencies.
 - `afterModuleCreation` - After each module created and injected with dependencies.
+The callback function will invoked with the `module: IModule` just created.
 - `afterCreateModules` - After modules created and injected with dependencies
 - `berforeCreateInstance` - Before a module is created via singleton or factory method.
+The callback function will invoked with the instance class constructor.

 ## Available plugins

 - [injex-express-plugin](https://github.com/uditalias/injex-express-plugin)
-A plugin to handle express application routes in a neat way through controllers.
+Turn your express application into injectable controllers to handle application routes in a neat way.
 - More plugins to come...

 ## Container creation config